Top 10 Things To Know Before Buying A Drone

 When purchasing a drone you need to know how you can fly safely and legally to protect yourself and others.
 It is also important as you can get into trouble while flying illegally.

-Any class marked drone from C1-C4 requires that you have a Flyer ID and Operator ID and C0 (Not a toy with camera) requires an Operator ID only.
-C0 which is a toy without a camera doesn’t require either Operator or Flyer ID to fly.
+Any class-marked drone from C1-C4 requires that you have a Flyer ID and Operator ID and C0 (Not a toy with a camera) requires an Operator ID only.
+C0 which is a toy without a camera doesn’t require either an Operator or Flyer ID to fly.

 For more information about what your drone requires (Operator ID/Flyer ID) Please view the CAA’s website by clicking here.